google/applied-machine-learning-intensive/v2/xx_career_development/06_giving_and_receiving_feedback.md

 One of you share a helpful piece of feedback for the teammate.
 The other share unhelpful feedback.**

 <!--

-[Ask a student to read the first paragraph.]
+*Ask a student to read the first paragraph.*

 Now turn to the person next to you or find a partner sitting elsewhere.
 One of you share a HELPFUL piece of feedback for this teammate.
 The other person share an UNHELPFUL piece of feedback.
 We’ll gather back together and share some examples in 2-3 minutes.

-[Circulate around the room, listening for student examples to repeat or ask them to say aloud when the group gets back together.]

 Ok, let’s go over some examples!
 Who wants to share?

-[Elicit and respond to student examples.
-Point out where students have applied specific elements to helpful and unhelpful feedback to their responses.]
+*Point out where students have applied specific elements to helpful and unhelpful feedback to their responses.*
 -->

 ---

-**Giving feedback recap** {.big}
+# Giving Feedback Recap

 * Kind {.big}
 * Helpful {.big}